lrntz/lrntzencrypter/README.md

 A simple encryption/decryption program for sending messages.

 ## Important
 High code strength (Around 100) has a tendency to not work.
+(Will be patched. eventually.)

 ## How to use: